PacktPublishing/Exploring-Microsoft-Excels-Hidden-Treasures/README.md

 <a href="https://www.packtpub.com/?utm_source=github&utm_medium=banner&utm_campaign=GitHubBanner"><img src="https://raw.githubusercontent.com/PacktPublishing/GitHub/master/GitHub.png"
 alt="https://www.packtpub.com/" border="5" /></a>
+## Errata

+* Page 16: The sentence "Choose Review | Navigation in Microsoft 365 to display the Navigation pane shown in Figure 1.11:" must be read as "Choose View | Navigation in Microsoft 365 to display the Navigation pane shown in Figure 1.11:"

 ## Instructions and Navigations
 All of the resources is organized into folders.
 For example, Chapter02.